Labyrinthia - Fun, Play and Learning

 Indoor-fun and a cosy break

-Inside, in our “Puzzle Center”, you can use your brains solving some of the 50 different games and brainteasers at the tables.
+Inside, in the “Puzzle Center”, you can use your brains solving some of the 50 different games and brainteasers at the tables.

 If you need to renew your energy upon all the challenges, you can buy food and other refreshments in the café.
 You are also welcome to bring your own packed lunch and enjoy it outside, under the pavilion roof or on the large terrace.
 They also have two large gas BBQ’s at your free disposal.

-Check Opening hours and prices at our website www.labyrinthia.dk
+Check Opening hours and prices at the website www.labyrinthia.dk/en